skgrush/cs3600-euclidean/README.md

 There are two interfaces to `euclidean.py` when executed in a shell.

-The first is passing two integer arguments, e.g. `./euclidean.py 9 12`.
+1. Pass two integer arguments, e.g. `./euclidean.py 9 12`.

-The second is the interactive mode outlined in *§2 Expected Outcomes* of the project guidelines accessible by passing no arguments.
+2. The interactive mode, outlined in *§2 Expected Outcomes* of the project guidelines, accessible by passing no arguments.